eliasbaumann/DataScrapingWS1718/README.md

 # DataScrapingWS1718

-i need a python file for this project and dont want to ask if i can submit a zip
+This repository hosts a python file needed for the notebook in this repository.
+This project was done as a submission for the data scraping course at Humboldt University in WS1718